John G. Trump: MIT cancer research

 Despite advances in supervoltage (>1MeV) generators, few hospitals had machinery to allow high-voltage cancer treatment by the 1940s.
 After receiving many requests from hospitals for his generator, Trump oversaw a commercialization effort to meet demand.
 He designed a compact, low-cost 2-MV Van de Graaff generator, then founded a firm to build them.
 Between 1948 and 1969, the High Voltage Engineering Corporation manufactured 43 of these 2-MV machines, which treated as many as 1,000 patients a day in the United States alone.

 By the time Trump was appointed full professor in 1952, his cancer research devices had received worldwide attention.
-He attracted support from the National Institutes of Health and the National Science Foundation, each of which were building major cancer research operations.
+He attracted support from the National Institutes of Health and the National Science Foundation, each of which were building cancer research programs.
 His 1960 Lamme Medal citation, given for contributions to electrical engineering, observed that Trump had also "remain[ed] faithful to his original goals in the treatment of malignant diseases."
 In 1963, Trump was appointed to the board of the Lahey Clinic, and became its chair after retiring his professorship in 1973.
 Throughout this period, he published widely in radiology and scientific instrument journals.

-Compact Van de Graaff machines were among the earliest x-ray machines that could target deep tumors with precision.
-However, their voltages were effectively limited to 3–4 MeV, restricting their targeting depth and extending the required duration of treatment.
-A 1968 global census of radiotherapy devices showed that they were being eclipsed by linear accelerators, or "linacs."
-Linacs, which have greater beam stability, smaller forms, and higher voltages than their predecessors—are now the most prevalent devices for deep tumor radiotherapy.
-Trump's innovations influenced this next generation of higher-voltage radiotherapy devices.
-Ed Ginzton, who built the first medical linear accelerator in 1956, assembled it inside the housing of Trump's 2-MeV model and borrowed its rotational setup.